domainaware/parsedmarc/docs/source/usage.md

   - `log_file` - str: Write log messages to a file at this path
   - `n_procs` - int: Number of process to run in parallel when parsing in CLI mode (Default: `1`)
-  - `chunk_size` - int: Number of files to give to each process when running in parallel.

     :::{note}
     Setting this to a number larger than one can improve